rohit12crj/Study-Notes/Git/notes.md

 ---

 ✅ How do you undo the last commit?
+Soft vs Hard reset ?

 Undoing the last commit in Git can mean different things depending on what you want to keep:
 - keep the changes but remove the commit